Merkov77/Dantejsr/readme.md

 In this example, all the properties assigned to btn1 will be applied to each html element (in this case, buttons) with the same class identifier.
 The same for btn2.

-###  NOTE: You need to first invoke a component with Dan so you can then reference it within another
+###  NOTE: You must first invoke a component with Dan so that you can then reference it within another, unless you have a defined id this won't be necessary, however with classes or tag name it has no effect.

 ## Webpack